Houston Real Estate Market Forecast 2018

-Fortunately, the worst is over and the Greater Houston Area is recovering fast and the forecast for 2018 is positive for more growth (estimated 2.8%).
+The forecast for 2018 is positive for more economic growth (estimated 2.8%).

 It can take months to a year to recover from the damage typical in hurricane and flood ravaged areas.
 Houston seems to be very resilient.

 In fact, Houston is one of the healthiest housing markets in the US now, with damaged homes coming back on the market and all housing related personnel and resources back in action.
-The average price for a detached house rose 2.7 % to $285,858 which is a new record for the month of October.
+The average price jumped 5.2% to $305,092.

 Houston Not Like Other Housing Markets

-What’s unusual about the Houston housing market is how low priced homes have not sold well, yet high priced homes $750,000 are in demand.
+What’s unusual about the Houston housing market is how low priced homes have not sold well, yet high priced homes $500,000 to $750,000 have been inconsistent demand.
 That contrasts with New York, Miami, Los Angeles, San Francisco Bay Area, and Boston and the housing market in Florida 2018 where high priced homes have waned.
 In fact, luxury homes have dropped in Calgary, Toronto and Vancouver up in Canada as well.